Shagun20-03/Shagun20-03/README.md

 ### <h1 align="left">Hi 👋, I'm Shagun</h1>
 - 👩‍💻 I work as an Associate Software Engineer at EY GDS!
 - 🎓 I'm a B.Tech graduate in Information Technology from Heritage Institute of Technology, Kolkata.
-- 🔭 I work on Full Stack Web Development projects!
+- 🔭 I work on Full Stack Development projects (JavaScript & Dot Net)!
 - 🌱 I practice Data Structures and Algorithms!
 - 👯 I’m looking to collaborate on Open Source Projects!
 - 🤔 I’m looking for help with Debugging Codes!